Philippine Engineering Corporation vs. CIR

 Precedents Cited

-- Visayan Bicycle Manufacturing Co., Inc. vs. National Labor Union — Cited for the principle that if the true inspiration for dismissal is union affiliation, the employer's assignment of another valid reason is unavailing.
+- Visayan Bicycle Manufacturing Co., Inc. vs. NLU (L-19997, May 19, 1965) — Cited for the doctrine that if the true inspiration for dismissal is union affiliation, other reasons assigned are unavailing.

-- C. Chuan and Sons, Inc. vs. Nahag — Cited for the principle that matters regarding financial condition of a company to justify closing are questions of fact.
+- C. Chuan and Sons, Inc. vs. Nahag (95 Phil.
+837) — Cited for the rule that financial condition of a company is a question of fact.

 Provisions

-- Republic Act No. 875, Section 5(b) — Provides that rules of evidence prevailing in courts of law shall not be controlling in unfair labor practice proceedings, and the CIR shall use every reasonable means to ascertain facts speedily and objectively without regard to technicalities.
+- Section 5(b) of RA 875 — Provides that technical rules of evidence shall not control CIR proceedings; the CIR must use every reasonable means to ascertain facts speedily and objectively.

-- Republic Act No. 875, Section 5(c) — Authorizes the CIR to issue cease and desist orders and affirmative action including reinstatement with or without back pay if of the opinion that unfair labor practice has been engaged in.
+- Section 5(c) of RA 875 — Authorizes the CIR to issue cease and desist orders and require affirmative action including reinstatement and back pay.